 Plan Quiet Time

 The beginning of a new school year is always exhausting.
-Imagine how much more exhausting it will be for kids who haven’t been to school regularly in over a year.
-The noise, activities, and just being surrounded by other people for eight hours at a time might be overwhelming for some students.
+The noise, activities, and just being surrounded by other people for eight hours at a time after a summer of freedom might be overwhelming for some students.

 Get Outside

 If possible, try to go outside every day.
 Sunlight and fresh air are good for everyone.
-And many kids will not be used to being cooped up in a classroom all day long.
+Movement breaks help kids focus and learn more.

 In addition to recess, consider going outside for writing, reading, or even a science lesson.
 You can let students solve word problems or write spelling words with sidewalk chalk on the playground, do a read aloud under a tree, or let students practice math facts or skip counting outdoors.